Multi-Layered Reasoning from a Single Viewpoint for Learning See-Through Grasping: Proposed Methods

 Each experiment scenario was repeated three times.
-We observed that even in the most straightforward configuration (\textbf{SPN Only}), objects could often be picked without damaging them or triggering safety stops, owing to the compliance offered by the soft finger.
+We observed that even in the most straightforward configuration (\textbf{SPN Only}), objects could often be picked up without damaging them or triggering safety stops, thanks to the soft finger's compliance.
 For example, the soft, deformable fingertips are easily adapted to objects from different angles, as shown in Fig. \ref{fig:Result_Ablation}E (grasping an orange from the side with bending and twisting deformations).
-In contrast, using the original rigid fingertips without carefully specifying object dimensions frequently caused collisions and emergency stops.
+In contrast, using the original rigid fingertips without carefully specifying object dimensions often resulted in collisions and emergency stops.

 When \textbf{in-finger vision} was added (\textbf{SPN + In-finger Vision}), the grasp location $(x,y)$ and orientation $r$ were derived from YOLO11, significantly improving the success rate over random grasps.
-Nevertheless, the lack of force feedback made the system less robust under disturbance, causing the robot to fail regrasp attempts in several trials (shown in the supplementary video).
+Nevertheless, the lack of force feedback made the system less robust to disturbances, causing the robot to fail regrasp attempts in several trials (as shown in the supplementary video).
 In one case, the fingertip was misaligned and exerted excessive force on a plastic ball, causing it to slide out of the gripper.

 The configuration with \textbf{SPN + In-finger Vision + Inferred 6D FT} overcame these issues using 6D force/torque estimates for closed-loop grasping.
 As a result, it achieved a 100\% success rate under the same disturbance conditions.
-It also enabled weight classification to differentiate between empty balls and allowed the system to adaptively regrasp objects if an object fell was detected.
+It also enabled weight classification to differentiate between empty balls and allowed the system to adaptively regrasp objects when an object that had fallen was detected.

 Comparatively, the \textbf{Rigid + External Vision + Wrist FT} setup offered an unobstructed camera view of the workspace but lacked the compliance of soft fingers.
 Small errors in object detection or hand-eye calibration frequently led to inappropriate grasp forces, sometimes resulting in damaged objects (Fig. \ref{fig:Result_Ablation}F) or failed grasps.
 All experiment outcomes are summarized in Fig. \ref{fig:Result_Ablation}G.